delattreb/StratoBalloon/README.md

 # StratoBalloon

 This project manage a strato spherical balloon.
+Acquisition picture by two camera, temperature interior and exterior, GPS.

 ## Gestion of many sensor:
 - DHT 11 (Humidity and temperature)